curusarn/ctu-fit-master-thesis-data/README.md

 ## Building from source

-If you want to you can build the RESH project from source using `make build` (in the RESH project directory).
-You will need to install build dependencies first.
+If you want to, you can build the RESH project from source using `make build` (in the RESH project directory).
+You will need to install Go first.
 Build and install the project using `make install`.

 ## Visualization